HMS Quorn (L66)

 HMS Quorn was a Hunt-class destroyer of the Royal Navy, built in 1940 and sunk off the Normandy coast on 3 August 1944.
-The class were named after British fox and stag hunts, in this case, the Quorn Hunt, predominantly based in Leicestershire.
+The class were named after British fox and stag hunts, in this case, the Quorn Hunt, which was originally based in Quorn Leicestershire.

 Quorn was built by J. Samuel White and Co. at Cowes, Isle of Wight.
 A Type 1 Hunt-class destroyer, she was launched on 27 March 1940 and completed on 21 September 1940 with the pennant number L66.
 She was adopted by the civil community of Rushden, Northamptonshire, as part of Warship Week in 1942.

 Service history

 1941

 Quorn joined the 21st Destroyer Flotilla at Harwich.
-The flotilla was tasked with convoy protection, anti-shipping and patrol duties.
-Quorn would stay with the flotilla for the whole of her commission.
+The flotilla undertook convoy protection, anti-shipping and patrol duties.
+Quorn stayed with the flotilla for the whole of her commission.
 In April Quorn was superficially damaged by two delay-action bombs, that exploded 20 m from her port quarter.

 In August whilst on passage from Harwich to Chatham, Quorn set off a mine 40 m off her port bow.
-She was repaired at Chatham Dockyard.
-This took until September to complete.
+She was repaired at Chatham Dockyard, that was completed in September.